-Strategically located Rhuddlan was the site of the clash of Welsh rulers of Gwynedd and Norman earls from borderland marches, since the eleventh century.
-The latter in 1086 on the initiative of Robert of Rhuddlan erected on the nearby Twthill, a timber – earth, motte and bailey stronghold.
-The conflict between the Welsh and the Anglo-Normans lasted throughout the 11th and 12th centuries, eventually ending in a war between Welsh prince, Llywelyn ap Gruffudd and the king of England Edward I in 1277.
+Strategically located near the crossing of the River Clwyd, Rhuddlan was the site of the clash of Welsh rulers of Gwynedd and Norman earls from borderland marches, since the eleventh century.
+The latter in 1073 on the initiative of Robert of Rhuddlan erected on the nearby Twthill, a timber – earth, motte and bailey stronghold.
+The conflict between the Welsh and the Anglo-Normans, during which Rhuddlan was conquered several times, lasted throughout the 11th and 12th centuries, eventually ending in a war between Welsh prince, Llywelyn ap Gruffudd and the king of England Edward I in 1277.
 Edward invaded North Wales, erected a new stronghold at Flint, and headed towards Rhuddlan, where in September 1277 he began building the castle.
 Three months later, the newly founded town and stronghold were officially granted the English Crown, after the signing of the Treaty of Aberconwy, between Llywelyn ap Gruffudd and Edward I.

 In 1282 Elisabeth was born at the castle, the eighth daughter of Edward I, and two years later the Statute of Rhuddlan was signed in it.
 It passed all the lands of former Welsh princes to the English Crown and introduced English public law into Welsh lands.
 Edward could now nominate royal officials, such as sheriffs, constables, and bajlifs, to collect taxes and enforce English law.
 Now Welsh law was practiced only at the local level.

 In 1294 the castle was attacked during the Welsh uprising of Madog ap Llywelyn, but it was not captured.
-It remained in the hands of the English and was one of the places where king Richard II stopped in 1399 on the way to Flint, where he was taken prisoner by a rival, Henry IV.
+It remained in the hands of the English and was one of the places where king Richard II stopped in 1399 on the way to Flint, where he was taken prisoner by a rival, Henry IV, and then forced to abdicate.
 In 1400, the castle was again attacked by the insurgent forces of Owain Glyndŵr.
 This time the town was seriously damaged, but the castle survived unconquered again.

 At the turn of the fifteenth and sixteenth centuries, the state of the stronghold deteriorated, due to the reduction of its strategic and administrative significance.
 It was re-garrisoned during the English Civil War in the 17th century.
 It was controlled by royalist troops, loyal to king Charles I. After the Battle of Naseby, the victorious parliamentary forces led by Thomas Mytton, besieged Rhuddlan in 1646.
 Two years later, at the behest of Oliver Cromwell, the castle was partially demolished to prevent its further military use.